alfons/PinyinStrictSort/readme.md

     - John DeFrancis: Original Pinyin sorting rules from "ABC Chinese-English Dictionary".
     - Mark Swofford of Banqiao, Taiwan: Explaining the rules on the pinyin.info blog.
-    - Grok (xAI): Coding the implementation with flair and precision.
+    - Grok (xAI): Coding the tricky parts of the implementation with flair and precision.
-    - Alfons Grabher: Idea, prompting, testing, and driving the development.
+    - Alfons Grabher: Idea, prompting, testing, and driving the development. alfonsgrabher.com/blog

 ## Usage